Robbins' Minimum Rank Problem

 Alexander Gnedin from Queen Mary University London

-Abstract: The following version of the ‘secretary problem’ was proposed by Herbert Robbins (Amherst, Summer 1990).
-Let $X_1,\ldots,X_n$ be independent random scores drawn from the uniform distribution on $[0,1]$ (or any other continuous distribution).
-The scores are observed sequentially until exactly one of them is selected, with the loss incurred for choosing score $X_k, ~k\in [n],$ set equal to its total rank among all $n$ scores: $$ R_{k}:=\#\{i\in [n]: X_i\leq X_k\}. $$ Suppose that the admissible selection strategies are non-anticipating stopping rules $\tau$ adapted to the sequence $X_1,\ldots,X_n$.
-What is the minimum expected rank $$ V_n:=\min_\tau {\mathbb E}R_{\tau}, $$ and what is a stopping rule $\tau_n^*$ achieving $V_n$?
+$[0,1]$ (or any other continuous distribution).
+The scores are observed sequentially until exactly one of them is selected, with the loss incurred for choosing score $X_k, ~k\in [n],$ set equal to its total rank among all $n$ scores:

+and what is a stopping rule $\tau_n^*$ achieving $v_n$?
+The ultimate objective is to find the more informative limit $v=\lim_{n\to\infty} v_n$.
 Unlike many other related optimisation tasks, which vary in the type of information flow and objective, the problem is inherently infinite-dimensional, because an optimal decision at any stage before stopping depends on all scores observed so far.
 Explicit solutions are only known for $n\leq 4$.
-For large $n$, the major progress to date has been made in early work that focused on memoryless strategies with constant thresholds.
+For large $n$, the major progress to date has been achieved in early work that focused on memoryless strategies with constant thresholds.
+In this talk, we employ a planar Poisson limit form of the problem to explore memoryless rules and their extensions which account also for the initial rank.
+For memoryless rules we confirm the value proposed previously by numerical extrapolation from relatively small sample sizes.
+To outperform the memoryless rules explicitly we pursue an idea of thinned memory by constructing embedded stopping problems for low-dimensional ‘sliding window’ processes, whose terminal states are evaluated using the memoryless strategies.
+We further discuss recent results on Poisson limits in related problems, such as the memoryless best-choice and score-extremal problems for the discrete uniform i.i.d. sampling. |